French frigate Bretagne

 Bretagne (D655) is an Aquitaine-class frigate of the French Navy.
-The Aquitaine class were developed from the FREMM multipurpose frigate program.
+The Aquitaine class were developed from the European multi-mission frigate (FREMM) program.

 Development and design

 Original plans were for 17 FREMM hulls to replace the nine D'Estienne d'Orves-class avisos and nine anti-submarine (ASW) frigates of the Tourville and Georges Leygues classes.
 In November 2005 France announced a contract of €3.5 billion for development and the first eight hulls, with options for nine more costing €2.95 billion split over two tranches (totaling 17).

 Following the cancellation of the third and fourth of the Horizon-class frigates in 2005 on budget grounds, requirements for an air-defence derivative of the FREMM called FREDA were placed – with DCNS coming up with several proposals.
 Expectations were that the last two ships of the 17 FREMM planned would be built to FREDA specifications; however, by 2008 the plan was revised down to just 11 FREMM (9 ASW variants and 2 FREDA variants) at a cost of €8.75 billion (FY13, ~US$12 billion).
 The 11 ships would cost €670 million (~US$760m) each in FY2014, or €860m (~US$980m) including development costs.
 In 2015, the total number of ASW variants was further reduced to just six units, including Bretagne.